The 20 Best Netflix Original Movies of 2020

-Here are the ones actually worth your time.
+These are the ones actually worth your time.

-7. Lost Girls
+19. Lost Girls

 Documentarian Liz Garbus makes her narrative feature debut with this real life story based on a deeply reported book by Robert Kolker about the mystery surrounding a series of murders on Long Island.
 At the center of her narrative is Amy Ryan as Mari Gilbert, the ferocious mother of a young woman who disappeared.
 As Mari, Ryan is fiercely guarded but is drawn into a movement when she realizes her plight is being ignored because her daughter was a sex worker.
 At times, the film flattens into a routine procedural, but Ryan's anger is palpable and she's matched by strong performances from Lola Kirke and Miriam Shor.

 Tossing aside Thor's massive hammer and trimming his gnarly Avengers: Endgame beard, Chris Hemsworth picks up an assault rifle and gets to work in Extraction, a new Netflix shoot-em-up that re-teams the Australian actor with his former Marvel filmmaking buddies Joe and Anthony Russo.
-While Hemsworth's gun-toting commando protagonist Tyler Rake -- yes, that's his name -- lacks comic-book superpowers and Norse god strength, he can take a beating and keep fighting.
+While Hemsworth's gun-toting commando protagonist Tyler Rake—yes, that's his name—lacks comic-book superpowers and Norse god strength, he can take a beating and keep fighting.
 At one point in the film's big show-stopping chase sequence, Rake gets slammed by a speeding car.
 His solution?
 Locate a bigger vehicle, preferably a large truck, and hit the bad guy back.
 That type of strategic thinking should give you a sense of Rake's tactical prowess and of the movie's blunt-force approach to action filmmaking.

 It's been a while now since the wine world had a worthy feature film.
-Sideways, released in 2004 and set in picturesque Santa Barbara wine country, made us rethink how wine is viewed, and even caused merlot to tank based on one line in the movie.
-Whether Netflix's Uncorked, will have the same impact remains to be seen, but it has some elements that should age well.
-It's set in Memphis, Tennessee, for one thing, a place not necessarily regarded as a wine hot spot, but the movie shows how wine can change the trajectory of your life in a single bottle.
+Sideways, released in 2004 and set in picturesque Santa Barbara wine country, made us rethink how wine is viewed, and even caused merlot sales to tank based on one line in the movie.
+Whether Netflix's Uncorked will have the same impact remains to be seen, but it has elements that should age well.
+It's set in Memphis, Tennessee, for one thing, a place not necessarily regarded as a wine hot spot, but the movie shows how wine can change the trajectory of your life.
 Uncorked centers on the relationship of young Elijah Bruener, played brilliantly by Mamoudou Athie (The Get Down, Sorry for Your Loss), and Louis Bruener, the stoic, hard-to-please dad played by the legendary actor Courtney B. Vance.
 By showcasing not only what goes into becoming a sommelier, but how wine can be the catalyst for bigger dreams, producing powerhouse Prentice Penny (best known for Issa Rae's Insecure), in his directorial debut, has made a wine movie we didn’t know we needed.

-4. Horse Girl
+12. Horse Girl

 As far as titles go, Horse Girl is a bit of a misdirect.
 Horse Girl sounds a bit precious, maybe even a touch unhinged, only in a quirky way.
 But this movie, which stars GLOW's Alison Brie, has more in common with the Peter Shaffer play Equus than any other equine-related material in that it's not really about horses but rather human psychosis.
 Directed by Jeff Baena, who co-wrote it with Brie, Horse Girl is about a woman named Sarah, who is experiencing a mental break that toys with her sense of reality, and it builds to an intentionally ambiguous conclusion that is nonetheless rattling.
 For the first three quarters of the film, Brie plays someone fighting against herself.
 By the end, she exhibits an unsettling serenity, having embraced the theories that once disturbed her.
 Is this liberation for Sarah?
 Or is she lost, giving over to her disease?
 Horse Girl doesn't answer these questions; it wants to leave you in the discomfort of not knowing.